 Archives for "Events"

-Harpsichordist Zvi Meniker will perform J.S.
-Bach’s Goldberg Variations at 8 p.m.
-Sept.
-13 in the Olin Arts Center Concert Hall.
+A group of Bates student composers and their professor will make an informal presentation of their work on Oct.
+27 at 7 p.m. in the Olin Arts Center Concert Hall.
 The public is invited to attend free of charge.